jesse-ph/color-translator-api/README.md

 # Color Translator API

-A simple API built with Node.js that translates color names to their corresponding hex codes and vice versa.
+A simple API built with Node.js that translates color names to their corresponding hex codes.

 ## Overview